 WebElement appUI = driver.findElement(By.xpath("//UIAApplication/UIAWindow/UIAButton")); TouchActions simpleClick = new TouchActions(driver).tap(appUI); simpleClick.perform();

 Using gestures with Appium is relatively easy.
 For example this used

 press, release, moveTo, tap, wait, longPress, cancel and perform.

 Use Local Appium Server for Acceptance

 This should be a given, but worth noting in any case.
 Using a local Appium server with a local test device is always the fastest way to tweak and confirm your scripts.
-When you confirm that your test scripts work fine on a local setup, do check that you have desired capabilities configured properly for test run on a cloud, and it’s also recommended to add some basic logic to find readily available device for your test.
+When you confirm that your test scripts work fine on a local setup, do check that you have desired capabilities configured properly for the test run on the cloud, and it’s also recommended to add some basic logic to find readily available device for your test.

 In order to launch Appium server use the

 appium.js script that can be found in the

 bin directory to start the server up.
 For iOS you should add the

 --udid flag to the server, or with the